anithvishwanath/anithvishwanath.github.io/pages/about.md

 Hi, I'm Anith.
 I'm an experience designer focused on creating effortless, customer focused experiences.

-I am currently working as a UX/UI Designer at rapidBizApps, Inc. Take a look at my <a href="/">projects</a> to see what I've worked on.
+I am currently working as a UX/UI Designer at NCR Corporation.
+Take a look at my <a href="/">projects</a> to see what I've worked on.

 While I am not designing, I love to travel, read a lot of books, write (blog coming soon!), and learn new languages.
 I am currently (self)-learning Swedish.
 My interests include AR/VR, 3D + VFX, and generative/procedural art.